Raibows/NCEPU-CS-COURSES/README.md

 ## Introduction
-This is an open source project aimed at sharing undergrate courses for college of Computer Science.
+This is an open source project aimed at sharing undergraduate courses for college of Computer Science.
 All the courses, codes and materials are from NCEPU.
 If you have any support plan or advice, please <a href="Mailto:luckychizuo@gmail.com">contact </a>with me.

 ## Course Catalog
 - [x] Advanced Program Design (cpp)